-Transferred to Australian control on January 4, 1943.
+On January 4, 1943 transferred to Australian control.
 At Melbourne she underwent a two month conversion to a hospital ship, capable of voyages of up to 18 days without resupply, and could carry up to 280 cot-bound wounded.
 Red crosses were painted on her sides, funnel and stern, from the air, a red cross was evident, horizontally on the after deck house.
 All armament was removed.
 Registered with the International Committee of the Red Cross during the first week of February 1943, receiving the designation number '47' in Red Cross records.

 Returned to service on March 12, 1943 with a mechanical shakedown run between Melbourne and Sydney and a test run transporting wounded from Townsville to Brisbane.
 Centaur was tasked with the delivery of medical personnel from Port Moresby to Brisbane with Australian and American wounded, along with a small group of prisoners of war.

 On May 8, 1943 arrives Sydney and re-provisioned in Darling Harbour.
 The ship departed on May 12, 1943 bound for Cairns.
 Stored in the cargo holds as cargo was equipment and stores of the 2/12 Field Ambulance.
 The crew included the captain, 75 crew, 8 army officers, 12 army nurses, 45 other army personnel, 192 soldiers from 2/12 Field Ambulance.